Deep fried falafel not in your diet? Try it baked! Baked falafel is still crunchy on the outside and delicious on the inside.

 McDonald's in Egypt serves the "McFalafel," a falafel version of the Big Mac.
 The secret sauce is replaced with tahini.

 What is Falafel?

-Falafel is traditionally a deep fried ball or patty that is made from chickpeas or fava beans and spices.
+Falafel is traditionally a deep-fried ball or patty that is made from chickpeas or fava beans and spices.
 It is a vegetarian food and is one of the most widely consumed and recognized foods of the Middle East.

 As a main dish, it is served as a sandwich, stuffed in pita bread with lettuce, tomatoes, and tahini.
-As an appetizer, it is served on a salad, or with hummus and tahini -- most of the time served with hot sauce.
+As an appetizer, it is served with a salad, or with hummus and tahini -- most of the time served with hot sauce.